Live-Webcams

 is the fourth and most important imperial resort

-Poland.
-It's very easy to commute between the two
+in Poland.
+It's very easy to commute between the

-the Polish train station, which is located across
+from the Polish train station, which is perfectly

-also regular minibus services to Szczecin (Stettin) and the
+There are also regular bus connections to Szczecin (Stettin) and the

 "Solidarity" Szczecin-Goleniow Airport.